canonical/vanilla-framework/templates/docs/patterns/pagination.md

 <hr>

-The pagination component should be used to navigate between pages of content.
-Depending on the length provided, the pagination component will automatically scale.
+Use the pagination component to paginate large sets of data:

 <div class="embedded-example"><a href="/docs/examples/patterns/pagination/pagination" class="js-example">
 View example of the pagination pattern